nightscout/trio-docs/docs/usage/interface.md

     === "Temp Targets"
         - Add a temp target by tapping the "+" at the top right
-        - With a Temp Target you can:
+        - With a Temp Target, you can:
             - Name your temp target to save it as a preset
             - Set your temporary target glucose
             - Set it to start now or in the future